This page describes how to manually install Caddy as a service.

 caddy, with a writeable home folder:

-/etc/systemd/system/caddy.service.
-Double-check the ExecStart and ExecReload directives---make sure the binary's location and command line arguments are correct for your installation.
+ExecReload directives.
+Make sure the binary's location and command line arguments are correct for your installation!
+For example: if using a config file, change your

-To start the service for the first time, do the usual systemctl dance:
+After saving your service file, you can start the service for the first time with the usual systemctl dance:

 sudo systemctl daemon-reload sudo systemctl enable caddy sudo systemctl start caddy